wbcook/follower-announcer-twitch/README.md

 # yougotafollow
-"You Got A Follow" notification system.
+"You Got A Follow" alerts you when someone follows your Twitch.tv channel.